Developing an Early Warning System to Prevent Heat Illness

 In fact, weather records show that heat waves in the United States are occurring more frequently, becoming more intense, and lasting longer.1 In the United States, more deaths have been attributed to heat than from all other natural disasters combined—an average of more than 650 heat-related deaths occurred each year between the years of 1999 and 2009.2

 Emergency departments in North Carolina are carefully tracking the number of heat-related visits they see.
-Ashley Ward, a Climate Integration and Outreach Associate with the Carolinas Integrated Sciences and Assessments (CISA) program, attributes the observed increase in heat-related emergency room visits not only to the effect of increased temperatures in the Carolinas, but also to relatively low levels of community preparation for extreme heat events.
+Ashley Ward, a Climate Integration and Outreach Associate with the Carolinas Integrated Sciences and Assessments program (CISA - a NOAA RISA program), attributes the observed increase in heat-related emergency room visits not only to the effect of increased temperatures in the Carolinas, but also to relatively low levels of community preparation for extreme heat events.
 Ward is working with the National Integrated Heat Health Information System (NIHHIS), a collaboration lead by the National Oceanic and Atmospheric Administration (NOAA) and the Centers for Disease Control and Prevention (CDC), to assess problems and determine solutions to combat extreme heat in North Carolina’s most vulnerable counties.

 Rural impacts and vulnerable populations